neunhoef/shuntingyard/Design.md

-  1. The name is empty, in this case the representation is simply a pair of brackets of the right type around the canonical representation of tje single subexpression that is allowed by rule 1. above
+  1. The name is empty, in this case the representation is simply a pair of brackets of the right type around the canonical representation of the single subexpression that is allowed by rule 1. above
-  2. The name is an oprator, in this case the canonical representation is a (potentially bracketed) infix expression of the subexpressions.
+  2. The name is an operator, in this case the canonical representation is a (potentially bracketed) infix expression of the subexpressions.
   3. The name is an identifier, in this case the canonical representation is one token for the identifier for the name, followed by the correctly